exasol/websocket-api/docs/commands/getTableTypesV2.md

 ### getTableTypes: Gets the table types

-This commands gets the table types supported by the database.
+This command gets the table types supported by the database.

 Result set columns: Ordered by `TABLE_TYPE`.
 | Name | Data Type | Description |